COUNCIL OF ADMINISTRATION 2023/2024

 |Mr. Milo Vassallo|

 Chairperson Social Media:

 |Ex-Ufficio[ non elected to council] ALPS Database Co-ordinator:||Mr. Oscar Galea|

 |Spiritual Director of ALPS:||Rev. Fr.
 William Bartolo ofm .conc.|

 Present members’ pen-portraits

-George dei Conti Stagno Navarra, the ALPS Council President, was born at Balzan on the 6th day of July 1944 , and is the sixth child of a family of ten, made up of four brothers and five sisters.
+George dei Conti Stagno Navarra, Immediate Past President, was born at Balzan on the 6th day of July 1944 , and is the sixth child of a family of ten, made up of four brothers and five sisters.

 He grew up in a quaint village and continues to carry the childhood memories of a serene village life that has always given to him great satisfaction in his life journey.
 He started his education in a Government primary school at Lija and then passed an entrance examination to start his secondary higher education at The Lyceum in Hamrun.
 From late fifties to early sixties, George has studied at the Liceo until he obtained his GCE “O” Level passes in 1962.
 At a later stage he also studied and passed accountancy examinations which helped him in no small way during his working career.